rjrodger/gubu/README.md

 There are heartfelt arguments on both sides of this issue, but Gubu must choose, and Gubu chooses not to accept empty strings as a `string` type.
+This protects you from all sorts of wierd bugs.

 The engineering compromise is based on the priniciple of explicit notice.
 Since reasonable people have a reasonable disagreement about this behaviour, a mitigation of the issue is to make it explicit.
-Thus, the `Empty(String)`, or `Empty('foo')` shapes need to be used if you want to accept empty strngs.
+Thus, the `Empty(String)`, or `Empty('foo')` shapes need to be used if you want to accept empty strings (required or optional, respectively).

 As a shortcut, you can use `''` directly for optional strings, and that shape will accept empty strings, and give you an empty string as